 Physician Assistant Program

-Above is the 2014 Master of Physician Assistant Studies class.
-This photo was taken at the White Coat Ceremony on July 12, 2014.
+Above is the 2016 Master of Physician Assistant Studies class.
+This photo was taken shortly before the students completed the program in July 2016.
+At the conclusion of the program, the students participate in a White Coat Ceremony.
 The ceremony is the culminating event to their two year program.
 During this ceremony, the students are "coated" in long white lab coats which they will use when the begin their careers as physician assistants.
+Congratulations!

 Recent faculty publications have centered on educational approaches such as the use of simulation technology, and problem based learning, as well as guidance for the provider regarding clinical best practices for patient care with specific populations, conditions and treatment approaches.
 Follow the links below for additional information regarding articles published in 2015 and 2016 by the Physician Assistant Faculty.